Probed/RPG/server/README.md

 2. Check to see if an XmlHttpRequest is being made.
     1. `false` : No XHR means initial load - Send the client the `/server/index.html` template.
 End Request
     2. `true` : pass control to `routeXHR`
-3 `routeXHR` uses the querystring parameter `a` as the 'Action' to be performed. `a` can contain a hashtag which signifies the `/server/pages/` to use
+3. `routeXHR` uses the querystring parameter `a` as the 'Action' to be performed. `a` can contain a hashtag which signifies the `/server/pages/` to use
     1. if `a` contains a `?` in it's value, everything after the `?` (seperated by `::`) is converted into a querystring an appended to the current querystring
-4. attempt to handle the request using the `/common/pages.js` object.
+4. Attempt to handle the request using the `/common/pages.js` object.
     1. if a suitable handler is found then control is passed to the handler.
-5. attempt to handle the request in other ways
+5. Attempt to handle the request in other ways
     1. if a suitable handler is found then control is passed to the handler.
-6   return an error if no suitable handler was found.
+6.   return an error if no suitable handler was found.

 #### Response Handling
 ----------------------